public class HDF5DataSet

 Close it after usage is finished as otherwise you will leak resources from the HDF5 library.

-Open the object using the method IHDF5ObjectReadOnlyInfoProviderHandler.openDataSet(String)
+Open the object using the method IHDF5ObjectReadOnlyInfoProviderHandler.openDataSet(String) and use it

 in readers and writers instead of the data set path.
 As it caches HDF5 objects, it will speed up the access